Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods

-\begin{itemize}[leftmargin=*,itemsep=1pt,topsep=1pt] \item In Section~\ref{section-properties}, we provide novel results and insights into the $(L_0, L_1)$-class by (i) providing new examples and operations that preserve the $(L_0, L_1)$-smoothness of functions and (ii) deriving new properties for this function class, leading to tighter bounds on descent inequalities.
-In Section~\ref{section-gradient}, we propose new, intuitive step sizes that follow by directly minimizing our tighter upper bounds on the function growth.
-We also discuss the relation between these stepsizes and those used in the normalized and clipped gradient method. \item For nonconvex functions, we achieve the best-known $\mathcal{O}\left(\frac{ L_0 F_0}{\epsilon^2} + \frac{ L_1 F_0}{\epsilon}\right)$ (Theorem~\ref{thm-grad-nonconvex}) complexity bound for finding an $\epsilon$-stationary point, where $F_0 = f(x_0) - f^*$ is a function residual at the initial point.
-For convex problems, we significantly improve existing results by achieving $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + L_1^2 R^2) $ (Theorem~\ref{thm-grad-convex}) complexity bound, where $R = \|x_0 -x^*\|$ is an initial distance to a solution. \item We also study two new methods: normalized gradient method and gradient method with Polyak stepsizes, which do not require the knowledge of the parameters $L_0, L_1$.
-For both methods, we show that they enjoy the same complexity bound as the gradient method knowing $L_0$ and $L_1$ (see Theorem~\ref{thm-normalized} and Theorem~\ref{thm-polyak} ). \item Finally, in Section~\ref{section-accelerated}, we present a simple procedure achieving the accelerated complexity of $\mathcal{O}(\sqrt{\frac{L_0 R^2 }{\epsilon}} + L_1^2 R^2)$.
-This procedure prescribes running the monotone version of the accelerated gradient method~\cite{nesterov2021primal} from the initial point constructed after a certain number of iterations of the (nonaccelerated) gradient method. \end{itemize}
+\begin{itemize}[leftmargin=*,itemsep=1pt,topsep=1pt] \item In Section~\ref{section-properties}, we provide novel results and insights into the $(L_0, L_1)$-smooth class by (i) presenting new examples and operations preserving $(L_0, L_1)$-smoothness, and (ii) deriving new properties of this function class, leading to tighter bounds on the function value and its gradient.
+In Section~\ref{section-gradient}, we propose new, intuitive step sizes that directly follow from minimizing our tighter upper bound on the function growth.
+We also discuss the relation between these stepsizes and those used in the normalized and clipped gradient methods. \item For nonconvex functions, our gradient methods achieve the best-known $\mathcal{O}(\frac{ L_0 F_0}{\epsilon^2} + \frac{ L_1 F_0}{\epsilon})$ complexity bound for finding an $\epsilon$-stationary point, where $F_0 \defeq f(x_0) - f^*$ is the function residual at the initial point (\cref{thm-grad-nonconvex}).
+For convex problems, we significantly improve existing results by showing that an $\epsilon$-approximate solution in terms of the function value can be found in at most $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + L_1 R \ln \frac{F_0}{\epsilon})$ gradient queries, where $R = \|x_0 -x^*\|$ is the initial distance to a solution (\cref{thm-grad-convex}). \item We also study two other methods: normalized gradient method (NGM) and gradient method with Polyak stepsizes (PS-GM), neither of which requires the knowledge of $(L_0, L_1)$.
+For both methods, we show that they enjoy the $\mathcal{O}\bigl( \frac{L_0 R^2}{\epsilon} + [L_1 R]^2 \bigr) $ complexity (see \cref{thm-normalized,thm-polyak}). \item Finally, in Section~\ref{section-accelerated}, we prove the $\nu \mathcal{O} \bigl( \sqrt{\frac{L_0 R^2 }{\epsilon}} + \ceil{(L_1 R)^{2/3}} \ceil{\ln \frac{F_0}{\epsilon}} \bigr)$ complexity bound for the Accelerated Gradient Method with Small-Dimensional Relaxation ($\AGMsDR$), where $\nu \geq 1$ denotes the number of oracle queries required for one-dimensional minimization of the objective over an interval (see \cref{th:acc-method:improved-complexity-bound}). \end{itemize}